 - No AF/MF switch

 - Plastic lens mount

 It is essential that when you expand beyond the kit lens, you not only buy a telephoto zoom but a prime lens.
-A large aperture fixed focus lens is invaluable because there are less number of lenses that light travels through and hence less distortion.
+A large aperture fixed focus lens is invaluable because there are fewer lenses that light travels through and hence less distortion.

-On the inside, there are 8 elements in 6 groups, including one hybrid aspherical element.
-The lens can focus at minimum of one feet or a third of a meter.
+On the inside, there are eight elements in 6 groups, including one hybrid aspherical element.
+The lens can focus at a minimum of one feet or a third of a meter.